 - f.
-Document requirements of injury/illness reporting: - Employee-Instructor Worker's Compensation Claim Form (DWC 1) - 2) Employee Report of Work Related Injury/Illness (DWC 5020) - 3) Accident/Illness Report Supervisor (DWC 01) - 4) Student Accident Report (#0607) - g.
+Document requirements of injury/illness reporting: - Employee-Instructor Worker's Compensation Claim Form (DWC 1) - 2) Employee Report of Work-Related Injury/Illness (DWC 5020) - 3) Accident/Illness Report Supervisor (DWC 01) - 4) Student Accident Report (#0607) - g.
 All completed accident report packages are forwarded to the Vice President. - 2.
-Public Safety staff shall investigate and track injury trends to help identify unsafe equipment or techniques used in training exercises.
+Public Safety staff shall investigate and track injury trends to help identify unsafe equipment or techniques used in training/testing exercises. - a.

-- a.
 If it is determined a training technique is the root cause, this information will be shared with POST to foster a more in-depth investigation with other training centers. - 3.
-Students that seek medical treatment at a medical facility for an injury or illness sustained during a training session shall be required to present a physician's clearance of their ability to return to training. - 4.
-Students that are excused from a training session as a result of an injury must present medical documentation that confirms their inability to actively participate. - a.
-The student shall be required to present a physician's clearance before being allowed to resume training later. - 5.
-Instructors are required to thoroughly document the details associated with an injury that causes a loss of time from a training course. - 6.
-Instructors and staff should consider weather conditions (heat, cold, smoke, etc.) before starting a training session and should keep up to date on recognizing symptoms of illness.
+Students that seek medical treatment at a medical facility for an injury or illness sustained during a training/testing session shall be required to present a physician's clearance of their ability to return to training. - 4.
+Students that are excused from a training/testing session as a result of an injury must present medical documentation that confirms their inability to actively participate. - a.
+The student shall be required to present a physician's clearance before being allowed to resume training/testing later. - 5.
+Instructors are required to thoroughly document the details associated with an injury that causes a loss of time from a training course. - Instructors and staff shall consider weather conditions (heat, cold, smoke, etc.) before starting a training/testing session and shall keep up to date on recognizing symptoms of illness. - 7.
+The POST Basic Training Bureau shall be notified in writing within five (5) business days when an injury requiring more than basic first aid occurs during training/testing.

-G. Instructional Staff-to-Student Ratios
+G. Ratios of Instructors-to-Students for Training

-- 1. Modular Academy Course instructors have collectively established appropriate instructional staff to student ratios for specific training activities involving manipulative skills.
-The purpose of these ratios is to ensure there is an adequate level of supervision. - 2.
-Instructional staff-to-student ratios are based on the intensity or pace of the training experience, participant familiarity with the material, characteristics of the training facility, the injury potential, and active versus passive participation.
+1. Each POST Certified Course will be staffed with appropriate instructor-to-student for specific training activities involving manipulative skills.
+The purpose of these ratios is to ensure there is an adequate level of supervision.

+2. Instructor-to-student ratios are based on the intensity or pace of the training experience, participant familiarity with the material, characteristics of the training/testing facility, the injury potential, and active versus passive participation.